znkkw/znkkw.github.io/_posts/FuturePost.md

 [Desktop Hardware](#desktop-hardware)
 -------------------------------------

-On desktop, use a recent Windows Secured-Core PC, MacBook or Chromebook.
+On desktop, if you are a normie, use a recent Windows Secured-Core PC, MacBook or Chromebook.
 These all have numerous security advantages, including proper verified boot, a strict IOMMU, etc.

 Mobile phone hardware is covered in the [mobile operating system section](#mobile-os).